mattermost/docs/source/deployment/sso-ldap.md

 ## Active Directory/LDAP Setup (Enterprise)

 ### Enabling Active Directory/Lightweight Directory Access Protocol (AD/LDAP)

 After installing Mattermost:

+1. Secure your LDAP connection
+  1. Setup stunnel to port 389, the standard AD/LDAP port.
+  2. Note: The option to add TLS is scheduled for April 16, 2016 release.
-1. Create a team using email authentication
+2. Create a team using email authentication
-  1. Note: The account used to create a team receives the “System Administrator” role, used to configure settings for your Mattermost site.
+  1. Log in using an account assigned to the “System Administrator” role.
+The first account you create on the server is automatically assigned this role.
+You may also assign the role to another account.
-  2. Go to **Main Menu** (the three dots at top left) > **System Console**
+  2. In the team site, go to **Main Menu** (the three dots at top left) > **System Console** > **LDAP Settings**
-  3. Go to **LDAP Settings**
-  4. Fill in the fields to set up Mattermost authentication with your LDAP server
+  3. Fill in the fields to set up Mattermost authentication with your LDAP server
+     - Note: If you're using Active Directory with nested security groups you need to write a PowerShell script, or similar, to flatten and aggregate the tree into a single security group to map into Mattermost.

-  After LDAP has been enabled, users should be able to go to your Mattermost site and sign in using their LDAP credentials.
-The “LDAP username” will be the attribute set in the “Id Attribute” field.
+  4. After LDAP has been enabled, confirm that users can sign in using LDAP credentials.
+The **LDAP username** will be the attribute set in the **Id Attribute** field.

+2. (Optional) Change default Session Length for LDAP SSO
+  1. Go to **System Console** > **Service Settings** > **Session Length for SSO in days** to select the frequency with which users need to log into devices with LDAP credentials.
+Default is 30 days.

-  **Note: If a user attribute changes on the LDAP server it will be updated the next time the user enters their credentials to log in to Mattermost.
+  If a user attribute changes on the LDAP server it will be updated the next time the user enters their credentials to log in to Mattermost.
 This includes if a user is made inactive or removed from an LDAP server.
-Synchronization with LDAP servers is planned in a future release.**
+The ability more quickly detect user attribute changes by polling the LDAP server as sessions start is planned for a future monthly release of Enterprise Edition.

-### Switching System Administrator account to LDAP authentication
+### Switching System Administrator account to LDAP from email authentication

-If you would like to switch your System Administrator account to LDAP authentication, it is recommended you do the following:
+A user interface supporting an easy switch from LDAP to email authentication will available in a future monthly release.
+A manual process is currently offered:

-1. Create a new account using LDAP
+1. Create a new LDAP account to become the new System Administrator account
-  1. Note: If your LDAP credentials use the same email address as your System Administrator account, it is recommended you change the email on your System Administrator account by going to Main Menu -> Account Settings -> General -> Email.
-This will free up the email address so it can be used by the LDAP account.
+  1. The new account should have a different email than the original System Administrator account.
+To change the email of the original System Administrator account go to **Main Menu** > **Account Settings** > **General** > **Email**.
+2. Promote your new LDAP account to System Administrator
-  2. Sign in to your email based System Administrator account
+  1. Sign in with your original your email-based System Administrator account
-  3. Navigate to the System Console
-  4. Go to **Teams** > **Team Name** > **Users**, and find your new LDAP user account
+  2. Go to **System Console**> **Teams** > **[Team Name]** > **Users**, find your new LDAP user account and promote it to **System Administrator**. )
-  5. Promote your LDAP account to “System Administrator” using the dropdown menu beside the username
+3. Disable your original email-based System Administrator account
-  6. Log in with your LDAP account
+  1. Sign in with your new LDAP-based System Administrator account
-  7. Navigate to the System Console
-  8. Go to **Teams** > **Team Name** > **Users**, and find your old email based System Administrator account
+  2. Go to **Teams** > **Team Name** > **Users**, and find your old email based System Administrator account and change it to **Inactive**.
-  9. Make the email account “Inactive” using the dropdown beside the username

-  **Note: If you make the email account inactive without promoting another account to System Administrator, you will lose your System Administrator privileges.
-This can be fixed by promoting another account to System Administrator using the command line.**
+If you make a mistake in this process by deactivating your System Administrator account prematurely you can restore the role from [the commandline tool.](http://docs.mattermost.com/deployment/on-boarding.html#creating-system-administrator-account-from-commandline).

 ### Restrict authentication to Active Directory/LDAP

-1. Switch your System Admin account to LDAP authentication per steps above
+1. Make sure your System Administrator authenticates with LDAP (see above instructions).
 2. Go to **System Console** > **Email Settings** and set **Allow Sign Up With Email** to `false`.
 3. Go to **System Console** > **Email Settings** and set **Allow Sign In With Email** to `false`.

 This should leave Active Directory/LDAP as the only single-sign-in option.

-### Additional Active Directory/LDAP support

-Improvements Active Directory/LDAP support for Mattermost Enterprise Edition be released monthly to subscribers following the official product release.
+If you've made a mistake you can [set an existing account to System Administrator using the commandline tool](http://docs.mattermost.com/deployment/on-boarding.html#creating-system-administrator-account-from-commandline).

 ### Troubleshooting

 The following are troubleshooting suggestions on common error messages.